-Pupils start with the Germany 1890-1945 topic in Year 10.
-The course begins in the final years of the Second Reich under Kaiser Wilhelm before the democratic Weimar Republic took over after World War One.
+The Germany 1890-1945 topic then covers the final years of the Second Reich under Kaiser Wilhelm before the democratic Weimar Republic took over after World War One.
 The Great Depression brought Hitler to power in 1933 so pupils move on to study the Nazi dictatorship until 1945.